<i>Pelargonium</i>, geranium: planting and growing

 Finally, all are well suited to greenhouse cultivation.

-When to plant a pelargonium or geranium?
+When to plant pelargonium or geranium?

-In all cases, on receipt, pot up and keep under cover (conservatory, greenhouse…) at a temperature above 14°C and wait until risk of frost has passed and soil is well warmed before planting or moving outdoors.
+In all cases, on receipt, pot on and keep under cover (conservatory, greenhouse…) at a temperature above 14°C and wait until risk of frost has passed and soil is well warmed before planting or moving outdoors.

 How to plant a pelargonium?

-• In ground
+• In open ground

 • Loosen soil well